surifirstpin/biplus_documentation/version.3/Admin Settings.md

 All the users have privilege to access global functions in calculated column, but admin and developer has an ability to create, edit and delete a global function.

-To Create a Global Function Click on Global function avail
+To Create a Global Function Click on Global function section available on far left of setting

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4ODcxMDc0OCw2NjgzMjM1NTAsLTEwOT
+eyJoaXN0b3J5IjpbMjA0OTcxOTUxNSw2NjgzMjM1NTAsLTEwOT
 c0OTI5MjksLTMwNDE2NDg5XX0=
 -->